xtuml/bridgepoint/doc-bridgepoint/notes/9706_polys/9706_polys_dnt.md

 5.3.4 Add subtype to subtype/supertype hierarchy
 5.3.5 Unassign event from creation transition (see section 5.5)

+5.3.6 Can non-local events be deleted?

+Currently BridgePoint allows the deletion of non-local events.
+In the abstract idiom, this makes sense as non-local events only ever apear if it is used in a transition.
+Deleting such an event results in all of the transitions it participates in being unassigned.

+In the concrete case, this does not make sense since an event _must_ be handled in every subtype state machine (include "Cannot Happen" or "Ignore").
+Because of this property, deletion of non-local events shall be disallowed when concrete polymorphic events are enabled.

 5.4 UI Masking in the supertype

 This strategy of using a non-local event referring to a local polymorphic event